terraform-ibm-modules/terraform-ibm-ocp-ai/solutions/fully-configurable/DA_docs.md

 ### Validation Rules

 - The operating system must be one of: REDHAT_8_64, RHCOS, or RHEL_9_64.
-- Each worker node in additional_worker_pools must have at least 8 CPU cores.
+- Each worker node in worker pools must have at least 8 CPU cores.
-- Each worker node in additional_worker_pools must have at least 32 GB of RAM.
+- Each worker node in worker pools must have at least 32 GB of RAM.
 - At least one worker pool must be GPU-enabled.
 -
 ---